 The concept of a Ticket in Auctria is reserved for an event admission ticket.

 Raffle tickets you are selling online are handled as simple For Sale Items, they are not considered Tickets.
-Likewise, items like concert or sports tickets in an auction are treated as normal "items" and do not fall under the Tickets feature.
+Likewise, items like concert or sports tickets in an auction are treated as normal "items" (usually set as For Sale Items) and do not fall under the Tickets feature.

 Tickets are always created as For Sale Items and have all the normal item fields such as a Title, Description, Value, etc. In addition, there are a number of fields that apply specifically to Tickets in the Pricing panel: